-Theodore J. Boutrous, Jr., a partner in the Los Angeles office of Gibson, Dunn & Crutcher, is Co-Chair of the firm's Appellate and Constitutional Law Group, Crisis Management Group, and Transnational Litigation Group.
-He is a member of the firm's Executive and Management Committees.
+Theodore J. Boutrous, Jr., a partner in the Los Angeles office of Gibson, Dunn & Crutcher LLP, is global Co-Chair of the firm's Litigation Group and previously led the firm's appellate, crisis management, transnational litigation and media groups.
+He also is a member of the firm's Executive and Management Committees.

-Mr. Boutrous has represented clients in the federal and state appellate courts throughout the nation in a wide spectrum of cases.
-He has argued more than sixty-five appeals, including before the Supreme Court of the United States, ten different federal circuit courts of appeals, eight different state supreme courts and a multitude of other appellate and trial courts.
-He has successfully persuaded courts to overturn some of the largest jury verdicts and class actions in history.
+As The New York Times has noted, Mr. Boutrous has "a long history of pushing the courts and the public to see the bigger picture on heated issues."
+He has represented clients in the federal and state appellate courts throughout the nation in a wide spectrum of cases.
+He has argued more than 90 appeals, including before the Supreme Court of the United States, 12 different federal circuit courts of appeals, nine different state supreme courts and a multitude of other appellate and trial courts in complex civil, constitutional and criminal matters.
+Mr. Boutrous has successfully persuaded courts to overturn some of the largest jury verdicts and class actions in history.
 In 2011, he successfully represented Walmart before the Supreme Court of the United States in the Dukes case, which unanimously reversed what had been the largest employment class action in history and established important standards governing class actions (Wal-Mart Stores, Inc. v.
 Dukes).
 In 2013, he successfully represented the prevailing party in obtaining a unanimous Supreme Court decision enforcing the Class Action Fairness Act (Standard Fire Insurance Co. v.
 Knowles).
 Also in 2013, Mr. Boutrous successfully represented plaintiffs in the Supreme Court in a case invalidating California's prohibition on same-sex marriage, Proposition 8 (Hollingsworth v.
 Perry).
-In other ongoing constitutional litigation, Mr. Boutrous represents California schoolchildren asserting a state constitutional challenge to laws that prevent school administrators from hiring and retaining the most effective teachers (Students Matter Website).
-(See attached list of representative cases.)

 As both a crisis management strategist and a seasoned appellate and media lawyer, Mr. Boutrous has extensive experience handling high-profile litigation, media relations and media legal issues.
 He routinely advises clients in planning how to respond, and in responding, to crises and other especially significant legal problems that attract the media spotlight.
 According to The National Law Journal, which in 2013 named him one of the "100 Most Influential Lawyers in America," he "is known for his wise, strategic advice to clients in crisis and is a media law star."

 Mr. Boutrous is a Fellow of the American Academy of Appellate Lawyers.
-Chambers USA ranks Mr. Boutrous as a leading lawyer in five different categories, describing him as "a combination of smart and pragmatic" with "a complete command of the facts and law," a "true innovator," a "go-to guy on cutting-edge cases," a "formidable litigator," and "a hugely accomplished appellate lawyer . . . familiar with appeals at all levels and venues."
-Legal 500 has named Mr. Boutrous a "Leading Lawyer" for Supreme Court and Appellate litigation for the past three years in a row, calling him a "renowned advocate" and "the preeminent authority on punitive damages defenses in the U.S." In 2012, Mr. Boutrous was named an "Attorney of the Year" by both the California Lawyer and the San Francisco Recorder, and the Los Angeles and San Francisco Daily Journals named Mr. Boutrous one of the 100 best lawyers in California for the ninth year in a row.
-In naming him to its list of the 500 Leading Lawyers in America, Lawdragon calls him “One of the best media and appellate attorneys in the nation.”
-And the Los Angeles Business Journal describes him as "one of the nation's most prominent appellate attorneys."
+He has been named a California "Litigation Star" in Benchmark Litigation.
+Chambers USA ranks him as a leading lawyer in five different categories, describing him as "a combination of smart and pragmatic" with "a complete command of the facts and law," a "true innovator," a "go-to guy on cutting-edge cases," a "formidable litigator," and "a hugely accomplished appellate lawyer . . . familiar with appeals at all levels and venues."
+Legal 500 has named Mr. Boutrous a "Leading Lawyer" for Supreme Court and Appellate litigation for the past three years in a row, calling him a "renowned advocate" and "the preeminent authority on punitive damages defenses in the U.S." In 2015, The National Law Journal named Mr. Boutrous to its "Trailblazers – Litigation" list, and The San Francisco Recorder named Mr. Boutrous to its 2015 Groundbreakers list.
+In 2012, Mr. Boutrous was named an "Attorney of the Year" by both the California Lawyer and the San Francisco Recorder, and the Los Angeles and San Francisco Daily Journals named Mr. Boutrous one of the 100 best lawyers in California for the eleventh year in a row.
+In 2016, the Daily Journal named Mr. Boutrous to its 2016 list of Top Labor and Employment Lawyers.
+In naming him to its list of the 500 Leading Lawyers in America, Lawdragon calls him "one of the best media and appellate attorneys in the nation," and the Los Angeles Business Journal describes him as "one of the nation's most prominent appellate attorneys."

-Mr. Boutrous is a member of the Board of Directors of the International Women's Media Foundation and the Board of Directors of the California Supreme Court Historical Society.
-He also is a member of the Business Advisory Council of ProPublica, a non-profit newsroom that produces investigative journalism.
+Mr. Boutrous is a member of the Advisory Board of the International Women's Media Foundation and its 2015 Leadership Honoree.
+He is also a sustaining member of the Product Liability Advisory Council.

 Mr. Boutrous received his law degree, summa cum laude, from the University of San Diego School of Law in 1987, where he was Valedictorian and Editor-in-Chief of the San Diego Law Review.